Purcell Trench manufacturing company

 Leave-A-Trace page (editorial)

-I picked up the United States Forest Service map.
+I picked up the local United States Forest Service map.
 The admonition to Leave-No-Trace (LNT) was on the first fold.
-The Service encourages all visitors to camp 200 feet from lakes or streams.
-“For cooking and warmth, camp stoves are preferable...”
-I was surprised they did not ask me to take only pictures, leave only footprints and kill only time.
-Most LNT preachers manage to weave the revisionist motto into the sermon somewhere.
+The Service encourages visitors to camp 200 feet from lakes or streams.
+"For cooking and warmth, camp stoves are preferable.

-Even motorized recreationists are asked to Tread Lightly, rather than Leave-No-Trace.
+Motorized recreationists are asked to Tread Lightly rather than Leave-No-Trace."

 I had a booth at an outdoor show.
 A small army of BLM and Forest Service employees spent a day and a half establishing an extensive information display nearby.
 The primary topic: campfire.
-The agencies had display after display encouraging the use of stoves, fire pans, fire blankets, requests to carry out ash, replant sod, disperse fire rings and so on.
+The agencies had multiple displays encouraging the use of stoves, fire pans, fire blankets, requests to carry out ash, replant sod, disperse fire rings and so on.
 Later, I was visiting the adjacent National Forest.
 A group of campers with trucks and trailers were camping less than twenty feet from a beautiful river.
 Adults were sitting around a large fire while their children ran around on motorcycles in a marshy area.
-A couple of forest service trucks passed with the occupants waving cheerfully to the campers.
+A couple of US Forest Service trucks passed with the occupants waving cheerfully to the campers.

-I took a canoe trip from the Canadian Rocky Mountains to Hudson Bay and camped at several traditional Indian campsites.
+I took a summer long canoe trip from the Canadian Rocky Mountains to Hudson Bay and camped at several traditional Indian campsites.
 None of them were 200 feet from a lake or river.
-Indians have been camping directly on the shores of lakes and rivers for thousands of years.
+Natives have been camping directly on the shores of lakes and rivers for thousands of years.
 Somehow, the continent survived until white folks got here.

 I was hiking in the beautiful granite high country of California, stopped near an exquisite lake and noticed that the large flat stone in front of me had been a camping spot for hikers the night before.
 They had done a consummate job of Leaving-No-Trace.
-I found cut fir boughs back in the brush.
-The boughs were used to sweep the entire area.
+I found cut fir boughs, used to sweep the entire area, back in the brush.
 On close inspection, it was clear significant damage had been inflicted on the lichens living on the large flat stone employed to minimize the appearance of use.

 Published over a half century ago, A Sand County Almanac asked Americans to adopt a national conservation ethic.
 Sadly, we are further away from that goal today than ever before.